Release Marine, Inc. Listed by pear Ransomware Group

 Handmade sport fishing equipment and yacht furnishings

 Public reporting indicates that pear actors posted Release Marine to their data leak portal after the company apparently did not meet the attackers’ demands.
 The listing includes references to stolen internal files, though the exact volume and specific data types remain unclear from the initial posting.
 No confirmed victim count has been released, and the company has not yet issued a public statement detailing what records were taken.
-Ransomware.live mirrors confirm the listing date as June 10, 2026.
+Ransomware.live mirrors state the listing date as June 10, 2026.

 Why This Matters for You and Your Family